Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 15<sup>th</sup> respectively.
 Our overall standing was 63<sup>rd</sup>.

-Our goal, however, was not to place well, but to have fun, complete the event, and bring the car back home and we completed all of these goals.
+Our goal, however, was not to place well, but to have fun, complete the event, and bring the car back home, and we completed all of these goals.
 The competition was long, but fun.
 Each day had roughly the same layout.
 We would wake up early, around 7, then head to the track, where we would drive in two events.
 After which, we would then drive for around 500 miles to reach the next